Why is the price of Bitcoin dropping? The hidden role of Strategy Inc and Wall Street.

-Why Is the Price of Bitcoin Dropping?
-Inside the Banking Strategy Targeting Strategy Inc (MSTR)
+Why is the price of Bitcoin dropping?
+Inside the banking strategy targeting Strategy Inc (MSTR)

-The experience is familiar to many Bitcoin holders.
-Confidence was high as prices surged past US$120,000 in October 2025.
-Exchange-traded funds had arrived.
-Household names in asset management were involved.
-Strategy Inc, long known by its former name MicroStrategy, continued to accumulate Bitcoin at scale.
-Then the price stalled, slid, and began moving sideways in a range that felt disconnected from the narrative of adoption.
 For investors searching for a clear answer to the question “Why is the price of Bitcoin dropping?”, the explanation may lie less in technology or demand and more in financial structure, leverage and the way traditional banks operate when faced with an asset they want exposure to on their own terms.

 This article examines a controversial but increasingly discussed theory.
 It argues that parts of the traditional banking and hedge fund ecosystem are applying legal market pressure through Strategy Inc’s stock, using its capital structure to indirectly influence Bitcoin’s price.
-The goal is not to discredit Bitcoin itself, but to explain how sophisticated financial incentives can suppress prices temporarily while large players position themselves for accumulation.

 Trading platforms pexels tima miroshnichenko 7567443.jpg? nc cat=111&ccb=1 7& nc sid=6ee11a& nc ohc=QwTDklpLC6wQ7kNvgEmg1GS& nc zt=23& nc ht=scontent.fpos1 1